Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach: From New Jersey, organizations can effectively serve the entire Northeast corridor, reaching tens of millions of consumers from Boston to Washington, D.C. with minimal delay.
+Regional Market Reach: From New Jersey, organizations can effectively serve a massive population base across the entire Northeast corridor, from Boston to Washington, D.C., with minimal latency.

-Tax Advantage For Data Centers: New Jersey offers a targeted tax incentive program for the technology sector.
-The state provides tax credits tied to significant capital investments and the creation of new full-time jobs, directly reducing the long-term cost of establishing a large-scale data center presence.
+Tax Advantage For Data Centers: New Jersey offers a state tax credit program tied to significant capital investment and the creation of new full-time jobs.
+This incentive helps reduce the total cost of ownership for large-scale data center deployments.

 Natural Disaster Risk

-New Jersey has a High risk profile according to the FEMA National Risk Index, with a score of 75.31 as of September 2025.
-This score reflects its coastal location and vulnerability to specific weather patterns.
+New Jersey has a High risk profile for natural disasters, with a FEMA National Risk Index score of 75.31, as of September 2025.
+The risk is driven primarily by its coastal location and weather patterns.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business